 Immediately after SB 270 was signed, out-of-state plastic bag manufacturers spent more than $3 million on a paid signature gathering effort to qualify a referendum for the November 2016 ballot for voters to decide its fate.
 This postponement of the law resulted in the continued distribution of more than 192 million single-use plastic bags every week.

 Single-use plastic bags are damaging to the environment and wildlife, expensive to clean up, and an easily preventable source of litter.
 Thankfully, California voters agree and the industry referendum was defeated in November 2016!

-Check out this great Mockumentary created by Heal the Bay in an effort to support legislation that led the way for 2014's statewide ban.
+Check out the above Mockumentary created by Heal the Bay in an effort to support legislation that led the way for 2014's statewide ban.

 The numbers tell the story of why these bags must continue to be eliminated: